metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `connection` (Attributes) Connection provides a template to define the Connection for MaxScale. (see [below for nested schema](#nestedatt--spec--max_scale--connection))
 - `enabled` (Boolean) Enabled is a flag to enable a MaxScale instance to be used with the current MariaDB.
 - `gui_kubernetes_service` (Attributes) GuiKubernetesService define a template for a Kubernetes Service object to connect to MaxScale's GUI. (see [below for nested schema](#nestedatt--spec--max_scale--gui_kubernetes_service))
 - `image` (String) Image name to be used by the MaxScale instances.
-The supported format is '<image>:<tag>'.Only MaxScale official images are supported.
+The supported format is '<image>:<tag>'.Only MariaDB official images are supported.
 - `image_pull_policy` (String) ImagePullPolicy is the image pull policy.
 One of 'Always', 'Never' or 'IfNotPresent'.
 If not defined, it defaults to 'IfNotPresent'.
 - `kubernetes_service` (Attributes) KubernetesService defines a template for a Kubernetes Service object to connect to MaxScale. (see [below for nested schema](#nestedatt--spec--max_scale--kubernetes_service))
 - `metrics` (Attributes) Metrics configures metrics and how to scrape them. (see [below for nested schema](#nestedatt--spec--max_scale--metrics))